-Currently, Greek's youth unemployment (for labour force aged under 25) is at 51.5%, second to Spain, which comes in at 53.7%.
+Currently, Greek's youth unemployment (for labour force above legal working age and under 25) is at 51.5%, second to Spain, which comes in at 53.7%.
 But the bloc is hugely divided.
 Germany and Austria have youth unemployment rates of just 7.6% and 8.2%, respectively.